octopusengine/octopuslab/esp32-micropython/README.md

         if you're selecting the script from command line.</pre>
     * [Deploy](https://github.com/octopusengine/octopuslab/blob/master/esp32-micropython/deploy.bat)
         <pre>  - requires whole directory
-        - copies all files from root directory, no need for initial setup
+        - copies all files from root director
         - takes longer than Prepare</pre>
         <pre>You can pass your port ID (for instance COM3) as first parameter
         if you're selecting the script from command line.</pre>